Crio-Bytes/IBD-2022-Master-Repository/MANAGING BRANCHES IN GIT/README.md

 5. Delete the feature branch

-Now that you have made the changes and created pull request too, you can delete the feature branch.
+Now that you have made the changes and created a pull request too, you can delete the feature branch.

 <details>
 <summary>Hint</summary>

 You can use git branch command followed by the -d flag and the name of the branch.
+For example:

-For example: git branch -d new-feature.
+                git branch -d new-feature.

 </details>